briansu2004/udemy-devops-real-projects/003-GitlabCICD/02_Y_Windows_Ubuntu.md

 git push
 ```

-Once you push the code, you should be able to see the pipeline is automatically triggered under the project -> "CI/CD" -> "Jobs"
+Once we push the code, we should be able to see the pipeline is automatically triggered under the project -> "CI/CD" -> "Jobs"

 ![1674347541464](image/02_Y_Windows_Ubuntu/1674347541464.png)